 After I made my initial row around the CD I continued to work in an even pattern.
 But, if you wanted to create a nice centerpiece, then you’d continue to increase in each round in order to keep it flat.

 For this tutorial I used a worsted weight yarn, however, any yarn or crochet thread will work.
 The thinner the yarn, the more stitches you can work around the CD.

-Pull the yarn through the slip knot on hook, making sure the slip knot sits snug on the edge of the CD.
+- 4.)
+Pull the yarn through the loop on hook, making sure the stitch sits snug on the edge of the CD.

-Here the the first round is completed and joined.
+- Here the first round is completed and joined.

 - For the next round you can work into one or all the chains that you made depending on your design.
 In this demonstration I crocheted into the back loops only of the center chain.